wwwlicious/ServiceStack.Quartz/documentation/documentation/CONTRIBUTING.md

 - Make an individual issue or pull request for each item.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace and avoid large reformatting changes.
+  (there is an `.editorconfig` file in the repo root if your IDE supports one)
-- The pull request and commit should have a useful title.
+- The pull request and commit should have a meaningful title/description.

-Thank you for your suggestions!
+Thank you for your contributions and suggestions!

 (this file was partially copied from [awesome-speaking](https://github.com/matteofigus/awesome-speaking))